iorchard/burrito_docs/source/operation/add_control_plane_node.rst

 Add control plane nodes
 ========================

-This is a guide to add the control plane nodes in the existing burrito cluster.
+You have a single control plane node in a Burrito cluster and you want to add two control plane nodes.

-There is a single control plane node in the burrito cluster and we want to add two control plane nodes.
+This guide shows you how to add the control plane nodes in an existing Burrito cluster.

 This is the current host inventory.::